AlmarBlock/YouTube-Downloader-Pterodactyl/README.md

 5. Create a new server using the egg.
 Make sure to set the `Discord Bot Token` variable to your token.

-6. After the installation script has finished installing the server, go back to the web panel and add both mounts to the server.
+6. After the installation script has finished installing the server, go back to the web panel and add all three mounts to the server.

 7. Start the server.